Uzmani/cat_clicker/README.md

 # cat_clicker

-This is app built with OOJS MVC structure
+This is app is built with OOJS MVC structure